 The original plantings at the side included a Native Wildflower Mix, Mugo Pine Shrub, deciduous shrubs including Magic Carpet Spirea and Summer Wine Ninebark, and grasses (miscanthus) consisting of Morning Light and Purpurascens.

 During the past 8 years, replacements for plants that have not thrived at the site have been replaced as needed.
-Currently, site plantings include the original Mugo Pine and Ninebark; in 2019 new plantings of Little Bluestem grasses in among the Ninebark was done to provide visual interest when mature in the next year.
+Currently, site plantings include the original Mugo Pine and Ninebark; in 2019 new plantings of Little Bluestem grasses in among the Ninebark was done to provide visual interest when mature.

 Eye 380 is frequently gauging the suitability of plants used at each site, and making appropriate changes to the landscape.
 The “lessons learned” at each site are valuable data for future plantings.